 - Cooler Showers – This one is so difficult for me since I like my showers to be scorching hot.
 But, all that hot water dries out your skin.
 Try to decrease the water temperature a bit each time you shower.
 Your skin will thank you for it later.

 - Gloves – My hands are always the first to crack, so gloves are key.
 Start wearing gloves when it’s chilly.
 No snow required, wear them early, so the chill doesn’t have the chance to settle in.

-Save at Walgreens and help support The Vaseline Healing Project
+Walgreens and help support The Vaseline Healing Project

 Did you know about The Healing Project?
 The brand that helps you heal your skin is also committed to helping others.
 Vaseline has partnered with Direct Relief, a humanitarian aid organization, through The Healing Project.
 The Healing Project provides care, Vaseline Jelly, and supplies to people affected by poverty or emergencies around the world.
 This fall, every purchase of Vaseline at Walgreens equals one healing donation.